YerkoPalma/ideas/README.md

 Library to extend regular markdown as you want, similar to what Github flavored Markdown does.
 Useful to add Math formulas, charts, graphics or whatever could be rendered to html.

+## Inclusive linter

+> Drop gender to the trash

+### Description

+Similar to what eslint does, this would check a piece of text to find uninclusive parts in different languages.
+For example, replaces all the `he` for `he/she`, or in spanish replace `amigos` with `amigxs` or `amig@s` allowing to configure the inclusive char.

 # Summary

 Here is a quick and highly opinionated summary about the ideas, showing three metrics from 1 to 10, except for the dificulty that goes from 1 to 5.
 The priority is the sum of the three metrics, and give us the order of development of the ideas.